The Complete Guide to Lawn Mower Blades for Commercial Landscapers - MowMore

 What's the real difference between aftermarket and OEM mower blades for commercial use?

 Aftermarket blades from reputable suppliers are designed to match or exceed OEM specs in durability and fit.
-The practical difference for a commercial operation is cost and availability: wholesale pricing well below typical dealer rates, and deep in-season stock so you're not waiting on a dealer backorder in June.
-The question isn't OEM versus aftermarket.
-It's which supplier you trust to source commercial-grade parts.
+The practical difference for a commercial operation is cost and availability: pricing well below typical dealer rates, and deep in-season stock so you are not waiting on a dealer backorder in June.
+The question is not OEM versus aftermarket.
+It is which supplier you trust to source commercial-grade parts.
 Generic discount blades are a different conversation.

 How often should commercial mower blades be sharpened?